 • "Who is a God like you, who pardons sin and forgives the transgression of the remnant of his inheritance?
-You do not stay angry forever but delight to show mercy.
-You will again have compassion on us; you will tread our sins underfoot and hurl all our iniquities into the depths of the sea."
-Micah 7:18-19
+You do not stay angry forever but delight to show Village Missions © 2017, 2018 230 Old Testament version 4.2

-- The first six Minor Prophets. - All of them spoke the Word of the LORD in the times leading up to and including the fall of the northern kingdom of Israel. - Only Hosea lived in Israel His marriage was his lifelong message. - Exact times of the ministries of Joel and Obadiah not certain. - Joel saw the LORD's judgment of Zion in a plague of locusts and saw future final judgment of the nations. - Through Obadiah, the LORD condemned Edom for their lack of pity for their relatives, the Jews. - Amos was called from tending sheep in Judah to pronounce wrath against the calf-idols of Samaria. - Jonah prophesied the fall of Nineveh and was angry when God showed compassion. - Micah predicted the LORD's judgment and restoration of Israel and Judah. - Each prophet was called by God and their words and lives pointed to Christ.
+- The first six Minor Prophets. - All of them spoke the Word of the LORD in the times leading up to and including the fall of the northern kingdom of Israel. - Only Hosea lived in Israel His marriage was his lifelong message. - Exact times of the ministries of Joel and Obadiah not certain. - Joel saw the LORD's judgment of Zion in a plague of locusts and saw future final judgment of the nations. - Through Obadiah, the LORD condemned Edom for their lack of pity for their relatives, the Jews. - Amos was called from tending sheep in Judah to pronounce wrath against the calfidols of Samaria. - Jonah prophesied the fall of Nineveh and was angry when God showed compassion. - Micah predicted the LORD's judgment and restoration of Israel and Judah. - Each prophet was called by God and their words and lives pointed to Christ.